 The St. Bonaventure University men's soccer team hosts Little Three rival Niagara on Saturday night at 7:00 p.m. at the Marra Athletics Complex.
 For the Bonnies, it will be their first game in 12 days.

 LAST TIME OUT

 In the Bonnies' last game, they took on Albany on Sept.
-3. The Brown and White grabbed the victory, 1-0, over a Great Danes team that was receiving votes in the national Top 25 poll.
+3. The Brown and White came out on top with a 1-0 victory over a Great Dane team that was receiving votes in the national top 25 poll.
 Kosi Nwafornso found the back of the net in the 85th minute to grab the win.
 Luke Iacobellis was credited with his third straight shutout, making two saves.

 The Bonnies and the Purple Eagles met last season, playing to a 1-1 draw.
 Kieran Toland scored the lone goal for the Bonnies and Iacobellis made three saves in net.
 Bona, however, defeated Niagara 1-0 at the Marra Athletics Complex two seasons ago in 2016.
 Jacob Dyck scored the winner in that game.